RoboLecturer/RoboLecturer-Code/PepperAPI.md

 ```

 ## Blocking transmission
+- In general, the Publishers and Subscribers implemented by the API are blocking
-Publishers are implemented such that they wait for a subscriber to connect before they publish the msg.
-Subscribers also waits for data to be received before allowing subsequent code to run.
+- Publishers will wait for a subscriber to connect before they publish the msg
+- Subscribers will also wait for data to be received before allowing subsequent code to run

 ## APIs
 - [Web](#web)